 Customer Service, Charter Operations & Business Office

-Clarissa Adams is an Operations Supervisor, based from our Flying Cloud Airport location.
+Clarissa Adams is an Operations Manager, based from our Flying Cloud Airport location.
 She started working for us in 2010 as a Customer Service Representative and was promoted to her current role in 2012.
 Clarissa also manages many of the day to day functions of Thunderbird's charter operations, from quoting to trip support.
 Her interest in Aviation began as a child, in Crane Lake, MN, across the bay from a sea plane base.
 Those summer trips to the lake watching sea planes depart carried her interest all the way to college, where she studied aviation.
 Clarissa is a 2007 graduate of Saint Cloud State University and holds a Bachelor of Science Degree in Business Management with a Minor in Aviation Management.

 Chief Flight Instructor

 Fred Nauer’s been involved in aircraft maintenance and flying in the Air Force, flew as a first officer in the airlines, worked in a college aerospace program, and as an aircrew training instructor at Delta/Northwest Airlines, Inc. While United States Air Force, his first assignment was as an Aircraft Maintenance Officer.

 He supervised crew chiefs (aircraft mechanics), avionics technicians and engine mechanics.
 He was chosen to go to navigator training and was assigned to fly the F-4E as a Weapons System Officer (WSO) after graduation.
 As a WSO he was trained in California, fought the Cold War in West Germany and finished up in North Carolina.
 After he was released from the Air Force, he started pilot training.
 Because of his experience as a navigator, he progressed very quickly through the training and became both a ground instructor and a flight instructor.